PVSemk/html_anonymization/README.md

 ### Description
 This repository contains a project on HTML anonymization.

 We support parsing of custom urls and anonymization of all texts inside.
-It's implemented via BeatufilSoup, SpaCy and Presidio libraries.
+It's implemented via BeatufilSoup, SpaCy, and Presidio libraries.

-Also we support downloading page's contents (scripts, images, css-files). **Note: This feature is unstable and may not work on a variety of pages**.
+Also, we support downloading the page's contents (scripts, images, css-files). **Note: This feature is unstable and may not work on a variety of pages**.
 ### Installation & Usage
 To install the project follow the steps:
 1. Install required packages with `pip install -r requirements.txt`